Welcome to our ranking of the most affordable online health studies and health education degree programs available at the undergraduate level.

 Bachelor of Science in Applied Health Studies Online

-The Pennsylvania College of Technology offers a bachelor’s degree in Applied Health Studies that is perfect for students who want to combine the study of healthcare with the latest technological developments.
+The Pennsylvania College of Technology offers a bachelor's degree in Applied Health Studies that is perfect for students who want to combine the study of healthcare with the latest technological developments.
 The online health studies degree program is ideal for working professionals who are already registered in a healthcare profession and want to augment their experience.
 It is also a great option for those interested in becoming an occupational therapy assistant or physical fitness specialist, or working in radiography, cardiovascular technology, or emergency medical services.
 Penn College is an affiliate of Penn State and is dedicated entirely to technology education, a mission which sets it apart from other top online colleges.
-And it truly does have a reputation for excellence; U.S. News has rated it one of the best public colleges in the region for 2014.
+And it truly does have a reputation for excellence; U.S. News has rated it one of the best public colleges in the region.

 Tuition: $14,940/yr (In-state) $21,180/yr (Out-of-state)